TUMFTM/embes/docs/source/installation.rst

 Quick-start
 -----------

-**Important: do not clone the repository.
-Just copy the install.sh as explained below and follow the remaining instructions.**

-The unpatient user can do the following three steps to install the code, all necessary dependencies and run the main script afterwards:
+The impatient user can do the following three steps to install the code, all necessary dependencies and run the main script of the energy strategy afterwards:

     1. In `/home/$USER/` create a folder `emb_es_root`